 Balanced Vision Plan

-Approved by the Dallas City Council in 2003, the Trinity River Corridor Project's Balanced Vision Plan is the current plan leading all the teams working on this complex and multi-faceted project.
+Originally, the Dallas City Council in 2003 approved the Trinity River Corridor Project's Balanced Vision Plan.
+This plan is the current plan leading all the teams working on this complex and multi-faceted project.
 It features a comprehensive and balanced concept that incorporates the five major components of the project - Flood Protection, Recreation, Transportation, Environmental Restoration, and Economic Development.

 Trinity River Corridor Project